markmoxon/lander-source-code-acorn-archimedes/README.md

 [--originals--]  [---output----]
 Checksum   Size  Checksum   Size  Match  Filename
 -----------------------------------------------------------
-26b5e51a  28703  -             -    -    !RunImage.bin
-aa7f1052  39440  aa7f1052  39440   Yes   !RunImage.decrypt.bin
-9985364c  39488  9985364c  39488   Yes   !RunImage.unprot.bin
+9985364c  39488  9985364c  39488   Yes   !RunImage.bin
 aa7f1052  39440  aa7f1052  39440   Yes   GameCode.bin
 ```

-Of these, the following are produced by the build process:

-* GameCode.bin contains the game binary from the Arthur variant, as found on the Arthur applications disc

-* !RunImage.unprot.bin contains the game binary wrapped up into an Absolute file

-This binary is produced by the [lander-decrypt.py](2-build-files/lander-decrypt.py) script:

-* !RunImage.decrypt.bin contains a decrypted version of !RunImage.bin, so this exactly matches GameCode.bin

-This binary is not yet produced by the build process:

-* !RunImage.bin contains the encrypted game binary from the RISC OS variant, as found on the RISC OS 2 applications disc

-In the above example, the compiled GameCode.bin and !RunImage.unprot.bin binaries match the original, so we know we are producing the same final game as the release version.
+All the compiled binaries match the originals, so we know we are producing the same final game for both the Arthur and RISC OS variants.

-Note that the build process does not encrypt the `!RunImage` binary, though this may be added later (this is why there is no match for the encrypted `!RunImage.bin` file in the verification process).
+### Encryption in the RISC OS variant

+The !RunImage file in the RISC OS variant of Lander is encrypted.
+The [2-build-files/decrypt](2-build-files/decrypt) folder contains a script that decrypts the binary.

+It turns out that the decrypted !RunImage is identical to the Arthur variant's GameCode binary, so the RISC OS variant is the exact same game, just encrypted.

 ### Log files